 Tip #2: Pick The Right Objective

-Right now, Facebook offers fifteen campaign objectives to choose from.
+Right now, Facebook offers over a dozen campaign objectives to choose from.
 That makes things complicated.
 Heck, ordering from McDonalds feels like taking a multiple-choice test from a sadistic 3rd-grade teacher, and they only have nine Extra Value Meals to pick from.

 If you’re unsure of what objective to pick, Clicks To Website is probably your safest best.
 When you’ve got the basics figured out, consider moving to Website Conversions.
 This will allow Facebook to send traffic to people it thinks are most likely to take a certain action on your site.
 Like downloading your latest ebook, The Beginner’s Guide To McDonald’s Extra Value Meals: What To Choose, How To Eat, And Best Places To Get Sick After Consumption.

 One word of caution when using Website Conversions…